Question: Best Cover? What's the Best Cover of a book you've read and didn't like?

 Quirks of timing play out in this romantic and cinematic novel about family connections, second chances, and first loves.
 Set over a twenty-four-hour-period, Hadley and Oliver's story will make you believe that true love finds you when you're least expecting it.

-A thoroughly mediocre book of the "Meet Cute" type.
+Mini Review: A thoroughly mediocre book of the "Meet Cute" type.
 Rather lackluster character development.
 Hadley's attraction to Oliver is basically, "Cute Guy with British Accent = Love".
 Because, all American women love British men (because of their accents) even if they look like this:

 In this humorous love story from the author of Two-Way Street, an unlikely romance is the best sort of surprise—but the wrong secret can ruin everything.
 Kelsey’s not going to let one mistake ruin her life.
 Sure, she got kicked out of prep school and all her old friends are shutting her out.
 But Kelsey’s focused on her future, and she’s determined to get back on track at Concordia High.